When opting for synthetic oil, there are several things to keep in mind. Here is a guide to help make the right decision.

 - Cold Climates.
 If you live in an area where the low temperature can reach -10 F or lower, synthetic is the way to go.
 These cold temperatures can cause regular oil to break down faster than synthetic.

 There is also a theory that short driving trips are better with synthetic.
 This is debatable since the engine is this case never gets to fully lubricate and cycle the oil.
-Both oils then wouldn’t have much benefit.
+Both oils then wouldn’t have many benefits.
 The best thing to do in this case is to actually drive a little longer.

 Synthetic Blends, Buyer Beware